 That’s why I created Longleaf Politics — to take a different approach.

 I want to build a news source that’s trusted by the vast majority of North Carolinians who exist in the middle of the political spectrum.
 I am open to ideas from all sides.
-My ballot is a pendulum between red and blue.

-I want to give people a no-BS look at the news, stripped of partisanship or a need for clicks.
+I want to give people a no-BS look at the news, stripped of corrosive partisanship or a need for clicks.
 It might take longer to build, but it’s what our state needs.

 At a deeper level, this site will be my love letter to the state of North Carolina.
 I proudly fly our state flag outside of my home and seriously considered buying a Plott hound.
 I’m fascinated by the people who have built this state and will relish the chance to spend time writing about its politics.
 I hope you will join me on the journey.